oroinc/documentation/user_guide/outlook_sync.rst

 Synchronization with Outlook
 ============================

-OroCRM enterprise version supports data synchronization in the OroCRM and Outlook accounts.
+OroCRM enterprise version supports data synchronization in the OroCRM and Outlook.
 Now, all the contacts, tasks and calendar events available for the user can be synchronized with the specified Outlook account and backwards.